Dr Robert Ellis

 Hi, I've been experimenting with converting some of my written work into audio recordings.
 These are two short stories.
 The first is called Moon Owl and Black Crow and tells of a young Penobscot girl who tries to find a way of keeping the birds from eating her father's crops.
 The second is called An Island in an Ocean and tells of the creation of the Earth.
 I hope you enjoy...

-So, just completed the first draft of my new novel, the Falling Man, and I'm just fine-tuning things so as to get it off to my publisher.
+I've just completed the first draft of my new book, the Erin (working title) and I'm in the process of fine-tuning a few bits and pieces before it goes off to the publisher.

-On 9/11, the day itself, I watched the live coverage of the event from my office in Iowa.
-Blanket coverage documenting every terrible moment, as it happened.
-As many people remarked at the time, it was like watching a horror or a sci-fi movie - but this was real, making what was happening all the more horrific.
+On 9/11, the day itself, I watched live coverage of every terrible moment.
+I recall people remarking at the time that it was like watching a disaster movie - but for real.

 …There were sudden gasps from people gathering to watch.
 A woman cried, “God!
 Save their souls!
 They’re jumping!
 Oh, please God!
 Save their souls!”